ColinFay/ur-first-5k/README.md

 ## About

-This repo is here to help you get started with running by training you to run your first 5k 🎉
+This repo is here to help you get started with running by training you for your first 5k 🎉

 ### How it works

-Each week during 10 weeks, you’ll be assigned 3 issues (once you’ve accepted being a collaborator to the repo, you’ll get assigned to tyourissue), each with one running session, plus an optional “cross training session” (bike/yoga/pilate/stretching…).
+Each week during 10 weeks, you’ll be assigned 3 issues, each with one running session, plus an optional “cross training session” (bike/yoga/pilate/stretching…).

+> Note that o can assign you an issue only once you’ve accepted being a
+> collaborator to the repo. (check your email for the link).
+Each issue
-Each issue is on the form of “YourGithubName - CODE-Type”, where code is Week number (1:10) + session Number (1:3), and Type is a short description of the workout. .
-When you’ve completed the workout, you can come and close the issue.
-Feel free to add a comment on the issue or a question if you want to exchange about your experience.
+> is on the form of “YourGithubName - CODE-Type”, where code is Week
+> number (1:10) + Day Number (1:7), and Type is a short description of
+> the workout.
+When you’ve completed the workout, you can come and close
+> the issue.
+Feel free to add a comment on the issue or a question if
+> you want to exchange about your experience.

 You can also join a general discussion at [ur-first-5k/issues/1](https://github.com/ColinFay/ur-first-5k/issues/1)